tobegit3hub/PortableOpenMLDB/README.md

 * Setup and start OpenMLDB cluster without network.
 * Encapsulated in U Disk which can be run anywhere.
-* Easy to upgrade to the latest OpenMLDB version.
+* Easy to upgrade with the latest OpenMLDB version.
-* Persist the data of OpenMLDB with custom U Disk.
+* Persist the data of OpenMLDB cluster in U Disk.

 ## Usage